 Start early, keep going

+The shared language of the framework is reinforced directly through the student journey from the point of enrolment.
+The onboarding system prompts students to reflect on their existing skills and aspirations right from day one.
 From their very first week, every study programme student takes part in a weekly Skills Hour.
 That includes students with high needs, who are supported by adapted materials based on the Skills Builder Framework.
 Our schemes of work are designed to revisit key steps over time, and the flexible structure means students can work at the right pace for them.
+Teachers also bring essential skills into vocational lessons and functional skills classes, helping students spot connections and practise what they’ve learned in different settings.

 Measure it